 - Windy conditions when you are outside.

-- Inability to cover the eyes completely when closing the eyelids.
+- Not being able to cover the eyes completely when closing the eyelids.
 For example, due to eye problems that some people have related to thyroid disease.
 Also, some people sleep with their eyes partly open.

 - Damage to the outer part of the eyes, eyelids, etc, from disease, injury or surgery.

-- Blepharitis (inflammation of the eyelids), which is often associated with dry eyes.
+- Inflammation of the eyelids (blepharitis), which is often associated with dry eyes.

 - Unknown.
 Some younger people have no apparent cause.
 They simply produce less than the normal amount of tears.